 Desert Culture Centre and Museum is a knowledge bank of rich cultural heritage, craftsmanship and artistic talents of Jaisalmer.
-The museum displays varied collections of traditional instruments, rich collections of ancient and medieval coins, praise worthy textiles and some invaluable fossils mined in Jaisalmer.
+The museum displays varied collections of traditional instruments, rich collections of ancient and medieval coins, praiseworthy textiles and some invaluable fossils mined in Jaisalmer.

 First Fort Gate:

-It is the scenic well landscaped square located just in front of the first fort gate known as Akhai Pol.
-Gopa Chowk is placed east to the serene artificial lake known as Gadi Sagar and west to acclaimed Gandhi Chowk.
+It is the scenic well-landscaped square located just in front of the first fort gate known as Akhai Pol.
+Gopa Chowk is placed east to the serene artificial lake known as Gadi Sagar and West to acclaimed Gandhi Chowk.
 The most attractive panorama which matches with the ultimate beauty during sunset is really amazing in this scenic picnic spot.
 The square is well maintained and has been preserved clean and tidy.

-The eye catching monument of medieval period had built in sandstones reflects yellowish-brown lions color during the day time and changes to magnificent honey gold color during the sunset.
+The eye-catching monument of medieval period had built in sandstones reflects yellowish-brown lions color during the daytime and changes to magnificent honey gold color during the sunset.
 The area interior to the fort is a thriving place with enthusiastic populaces living in ancient and modern structures.
-The fort interior is enriched with Jain temples, a royal palace and an ancient Laxminath temple.
-The architectural beauty and the eye pleasing views of the fort walls attract thousands of tourists to this stunning place.
+The fort interior is enriched with Jain temples, a royal palace, and an ancient Laxminath temple.
+The architectural beauty and the eye-pleasing views of the fort walls attract thousands of tourists to this stunning place.

 Jaisalmer Fort Palace Museum and Heritage Centre:

 The place is a hub of impressive traditional dance and music, which liven up the charming life of the local people.
-Carved wooden artifacts, exquisite carpets, handicrafts, well designed pots, vases and embroidered textile items are major attractions in the markets in Barmer.
+Carved wooden artifacts, exquisite carpets, handicrafts, well-designed pots, vases and embroidered textile items are major attractions in the markets in Barmer.
 One can get amazing printed designer clothing for the Sadar Bazaar in Barmer.
-Many ancient and medieval period temples like Jogmaya Temple, Kiradu Temple and Nakoda temple are renowned pilgrim spots in Barmer.
+Many ancient and medieval period temples like Jogmaya Temple, Kiradu Temple, and Nakoda temple are renowned pilgrim spots in Barmer.

 Getting around the destination:

-Tourist taxis, auto rickshaws and Rajasthan Tourist Development Corporation conducted tours are also available.
+Tourist taxis, auto rickshaws, and Rajasthan Tourist Development Corporation conducted tours are also available.

 Shopping Areas & Entertainment:

-Shopping in Jaisalmer is all about buying intricately carved wooden boxes, brassware, textiles, woven rugs and blankets, ethnic silver jewellery, leather bags, hand embroidered slippers and slip-ons called mojris and jootis are a specialty of the region.
+Shopping in Jaisalmer is all about buying intricately carved wooden boxes, brassware, textiles, woven rugs and blankets, ethnic silver jewelry, leather bags, hand embroidered slippers and slip-ons called mojris and jootis are a specialty of the region.